sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 (In the first instance, the `l2fc` and `padj` columns are the ones to look at.)

-### Graphs

-For each differential expression comparison there are two plots describing the samples included in the comparison.
-The PCA plot graphs samples along the two axes of gene expression by which samples differ by the greatest amount (thus if there are large differences in expression between conditions, you would expect samples from each condition to cluster together - however, a lack of such clustering does not necessarily mean that there will be no differentially expressed genes).
-The heatmaps show inter-sample "distance" - where each sample is considered as a point in an n-dimensional space (n=number of genes, sample location in the space determine by read count for each gene), and the distance is then just the Euclidean distance between points in that space; again, when there are large differences in expression between conditions, you would expect clustering of samples from each condition.

-There are also PCA and heatmap plots showing all samples.

-(n.b. these plots are mainly used to spot gross QC problems and sample mix-ups, but frequently nothing conclusive can be drawn from them.)

 ### Gene Ontology enrichment analysis

-In the sub-folder "go", there are Gene Ontology (GO) enrichment analyses for each differential expression comparison.
+In the sub-folder **differential_expression/go**, there are Gene Ontology (GO) enrichment analyses for each differential expression comparison (these may be in further species-specific sub-folders if data from multiple species are being sequenced).

 For each comparison we take (i) all genes called differentially expressed at false discovery rate < 0.05, (ii) just the up-regulated genes and (iii) just the down-regulated genes.
 Then for each of the GO categories of "biological process", "cellular compartment" and "molecular function", we use an algorithm to test whether the differentially expressed genes are enriched in genes annotated with particular GO terms, as compared to the background set of all genes expressed in this data.
 These results can start to give some clue as to the particular biological processes that are being affected, without having to just scan through huge lists of gene expression data.

 (n.b. some of these GO analysis files might not be present, if there were no, or only a few, differentially expressed genes for a particular differential expression comparison.)

-Each GO enrichment results CSV file (which can be opened in Excel) contains the following columns:
+Each GO enrichment results CSV file contains the following columns:

 * **GO.ID**: Gene Ontology term ID.
 * **Term**: Gene Ontology term description.